-~Learning Assistance will continue to be provided for students who have been identified as requiring extra support and use reading strategies to support reading comprehension

-~continue to provide opportunities in which students appreciate the benefits of reading (i.e. buddy classes, book clubs, silent reading opportunities, home reading program)

-~Continue with the Literacy Partnership with Windsor Secondary School students (grades 2 and 3 students)

-~continue to build on available reading resources for all grade levels

-~continue to support the development of reading resources that focus on the reading comprehension strategies outlined in Adrienne Gear's Reading Power

-~continue to build on the non-fiction resources available to teachers as presented in Adrienne Gear's Reading Power: Non-Fiction

-~to renew the school membership to RAZ-Kids to build upon the school/home connection with reading

-~to continue to find and use innovative iPad app's that focus on improving overall reading skills of all students in all grades
+- ~Primary Teachers participating in Changing Results for Young Readers workshop series - ~Learning Assistance will continue to be provided for students who have been identified as requiring extra support and use reading strategies to support reading comprehension - ~continue to provide opportunities in which students appreciate the benefits of reading (i.e. buddy classes, book clubs, silent reading opportunities, home reading program) - ~Continue with the Literacy Partnership with Windsor Secondary School students (grades 2 and 3 students) - ~continue to build on available reading resources for all grade levels - ~continue to support the development of reading resources that focus on the reading comprehension strategies outlined in Adrienne Gear's Reading Power - ~continue to build on the non-fiction resources available to teachers as presented in Adrienne Gear's Reading Power: Non-Fiction - ~to continue to find and use innovative iPad app's that focus on improving overall reading skills of all students in all grades - ~continue to have a literacy focus during some Teacher Collaboration time - ~Provide time at every staff meeting to share resources and strategies specifically in the area of literacy - ~teachers increased commitment to build skills and confidence in the area of writing

-Previous School Plan Goal 2: To increase students' sense of safety, engagement and belonging K-7 with a focus on self-regulation, student empowerment and outdoor learning.
+To increase students' sense of safety, engagement and belonging K-7 with a focus on self-regulation, student empowerment and outdoor learning.